jchernandez87/My-Portfolio/README.md

 # My Portfolio

+-This is the repo for my (Portfolio: setup and mobile version skeleton) microverse exercise.

-My personal portfolio it's going to feature all projects.
+-My personal portfolio it's going to feature all my projects.
 For now this is just and i.e text.

 ## Built With